rachu033/Chess_puzzle_javaFX_1.0/README.md

 ## 🖼 Chess Piece Textures

 Chess piece textures used in this project are based on work by [Cburnett](https://commons.wikimedia.org/wiki/User:Cburnett), available on [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent).
-The original files are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License (CC BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/).
+The original files are licensed under the [Creative Commons](https://creativecommons.org/licenses/by-sa/3.0/).

 I have not modified the images.